 • Once your home is listed with a REALTOR®, she or he will immediately begin to market your home according to the most appropriate means for your community.

 • Your REALTOR® should keep you informed as the marketing process unfolds and as expressions of interest are received.
 In time, the marketing plan may be modified to reflect buyer reactions and changes in the marketplace.

 • REALTORS® will also help you find any lawyers, inspectors or other professionals needed for your real estate transaction.
 Your agent will help you understand, evaluate, write and deliver offers and counteroffers.

-Your REALTOR®’s expertise and experience is a valuable resource in the complex undertaking of selling a home.
+Your REALTOR®’s expertise and experience is a valuable resource in the complex undertaking of selling your home.
 Your REALTOR® will help you every step of the way.